What is an Accessible Document?

 Choose Legible Fonts

-Ensure that your document fonts are easy to read.
+Ensure your document's fonts are easy to read.

 • Sans-serif fonts include: Arial, Calibri, Aptos

-• Serif fonts include: Times New Roman, PT Serif
+• Serif fonts include: Times New Roman, PT Serif, Cambria

 • Impacts visual users